 In the context of HCFs, we also differentiate IPC and WASH: IPC cannot be met without WASH services, the later providing the basis for adequate IPC (water, sanitation and hygiene services).
 It is important to note that with a potential increased patient influx, the demand for water and sanitation services might be higher than the available offer and that it will be essential to support the gap to avoid health service to be disrupted.
-The below guidance also applies to temporary screening facilities set-up, inside or nearby existing HCFs, or in other buildings requisitioned for this purpose, where IPC-WASH services need to be put in place or strengthened.
+The below guidance also applies to temporary screening facilities set-up where WASH services need to be put in place or strengthened.
 However, we do not include the screening process itself and medical equipment disinfection and sterilization as part of UNICEF WASH, but we acknowledge that HEALTH can intervene on these aspects.
 We also must bear in mind that each country MoH has norms and standards in terms of water and sanitation for health facilities, that COs must be aware of.